 The Chairman of the jury, in cooperation with the FEP CEO, will monitor the voting procedure.
 The Chairman may also call the jury to re-examine an image or a set of pictures should he/she feel necessary or if there is great discrepancy in the scores awarded.

-Should a judge know who created an entered image, the judge should refrain from judging the specific image.
+If a judge knows who created an entered image, the judge must refrain from judging the specific image.
 When in doubt, the Judge should consult the Chairman of the Jury.
 Judges cannot enter the Competition.

 The FEP CEO assists the Chairman, records the scores and signs the official jury report, which is also signed by the Chairman.

 The Jury will assess the images for visual impact, composition, originality, technique, creativity, the ability to communicate a message, a feeling or an emotion…

 The copyright of all images submitted remains with the copyright holder.
 However, the FEP reserves the right to use any of the images submitted, without payment, for display and publicity purposes for this and future FEP awards or projects.
 It is vital that the candidate obtains the permission of the client and/or the copyright holder and any relevant model release forms, where appropriate before submitting the works.

 FEP cannot be held responsible for lack of doing so by an entrant photographer.

 FEP cannot be held responsible for third parties misuse of images.